sergio11/chicfit/README.md

 Whether you're preparing for a **casual day** 🏖️ or dressing up for a **special event** 🎂, ChicFit ensures you always look your best.
 It makes your **fashion decisions** smarter, easier, and more **confidence-boosting** than ever! 💃✨

+I would like to extend my heartfelt thanks to the creator of **[Perceive - Point.
+Ask.
+Learn.](https://github.com/technophilist/Perceive)**.
+The innovative work and open-source contribution have been a true inspiration for this project.
+The powerful AI capabilities and user-centric design of **Perceive** served as a foundation for integrating the **Gemini SDK** into my own app.
+I am deeply grateful for the knowledge and inspiration I've gained from their work.
+Thank you for helping me take this project to new heights!

+This app, **ChicFit**, includes images and resources designed by [Freepik](https://www.freepik.com).
+We would like to acknowledge and thank Freepik for their incredible design assets.
+The images used in the app are provided with attribution, as required by Freepik's licensing terms.
+For more information on Freepik's resources, please visit [www.freepik.com](https://www.freepik.com).

 <p align="center">
   <img src="https://img.shields.io/badge/Android%20Studio-3DDC84.svg?style=for-the-badge&logo=android-studio&logoColor=white" />